Canadian authorities are hunting for two suspects in mass stabbing that left 10 dead and 15 injured. Here's what we know - KESQ

 Authorities are urging residents in the area to be vigilant and take precautions, including sheltering in place in some communities, as the suspects are still at large.
 The police issued a “civil emergency” alert warning those in the Regina area to be especially careful after police received a report the suspects may have been traveling there.

+“Relentless” overnight attempts to find the two men were unsuccessful, the Regina police chief said in a Monday update.

+“The two suspects are still at large, despite efforts through the night by @reginapolice and @RCMPSK,” Chief Evan Bray said in a tweet.
+“If anyone has information that would assist in locating and safely taking Myles and Damien Sanderson into custody, we urge you to call police.”

-Canadian Prime Minister Justin Trudeau said he is “shocked and devastated” by the violent attacks.
+Canadian Prime Minister Justin Trudeau said he is “shocked and devastated” by the attacks.

 “As Canadians, we mourn with everyone affected by this tragic violence, and with the people of Saskatchewan.
 We also wish a full and quick recovery to those injured,” Trudeau said in a statement Sunday evening.